nadavrot/memset_benchmark/README.md

 The size of the buffer that memset mutates is typically small.
 The picture below presents the buffer length distribution as recorded in the google-chrome program.
 Vim, Python, and even server workloads have a similar distribution.
+The values in the chart represent the power of two buffer size (10 represents the values 512 to 1024).

 ![Histogram](docs/hist.png)